Assisting Australians overseas

 If someone is missing overseas:

 - call their phone, email them and seek to make contact via social media.
 Call family members and friends and check with their last address, banks travel agents, airlines/tour companies or employers.
-If this is not successful, and there are reasons for concern, call the Consular Emergency Centre (CEC) in Canberra on 1300 555 135 or +61 2 6261 3305 from overseas or call your local police to report a missing person.
+If this is not successful, and there are reasons for concern, lodge a missing persons report with your local police station, then call the Consular Emergency Centre (CEC) in Canberra on 1300 555 135 or +61 2 6261 3305 from overseas or call your local police to report a missing person.

 Top travel tips